ParthrajsinhMori/Bharat_Intern_Projects/README.md

 Introduction : Welcome to the Temperature Converter project.
 It can be used to convert Temperatures between different units such as Celsius, Fahrenhit, Kelvin and Rankine.

 Features :
-Simple Interface : It has user friendly interface which can be used by anyone.
+Simple Interface : It has user friendly interface.
 Different Units : It supports Celsius, Fahrenhit, Kelvin and Rankine units of Temperature.

 Technology Used : HTML, CSS and Javascript